jw-cv/iohk-golang-backend/README.md

    This command will start both the PostgreSQL database and the Go application.

 2. The application should now be running.
-You can access the GraphQL playground at [http://localhost:8080/playground](http://localhost:8080/playground)
+You can access the GraphQL playground at [http://localhost:8080/playground](http://localhost:8080/playground).
+You can view some example queries and mutations in the [API Playground](#api-playground) section.

-3. To view the logs of the running containers:
+3. To view the logs of the running containers (this is automatically run when you run `make docker-up`):
    ```
    make docker-logs
    ```

    This command will display the logs from all running containers.
 It's useful for debugging and monitoring the application's behavior.

 4. To stop the application and all associated containers:
    ```